 World-Leading St Andrews Scholarship in Earth Sciences and Chemistry is open for International Students .
-The scholarship allows PhD, Research level programm(s) in the field of The Roles of Lipids in Coral Biomineralisation and the Effects of Future Climate Change taught at University of St Andrews .
+The scholarship allows PhD, Research level program(s) in the field of The Roles of Lipids in Coral Biomineralisation and the Effects of Future Climate Change taught at University of St Andrews .
 The deadline of the scholarship is expired at 16 Jan 2020.

 The University of St Andrews is pleased to offer a full scholarship funded by St Leonard’s Postgraduate College, to support an exceptional student undertaking doctoral research in the following project: